okavvada/LCA_model_LBL_old/README.md

 The tool can be run through docker.
 After you have installed the dependencies you can run a local instance of the webtool.
 Follow these steps:
 - Clone the repo
 - Navigate your command prompt inside the repo
-- After you have installed docker, run `docker build -t flask-sample-one:latest .` and `docker run -d -p 5000:5000 flask-sample-one` in your command prompt
+- After you have installed docker, generate a docker image by running `docker build -t flask-sample-one:latest .` in your command prompt
-- Start the server by running `FLASK_DEBUG=1 FLASK_APP=server.py flask run`
+- Start your container by running `docker run -d -p 5000:5000 flask-sample-one` in your command prompt
 - Navigate to `localhost:5000`
 - and Done!
 Easy!